How I Would Plan A 1-Month Peru and Bolivia Itinerary

 Arequipa is an underrated gem of a city bursting with beauty and charm.

-With tranquil cobblestone streets, fantastic local cuisine, and great rooftop bars, all surrounded with a backdrop of picturesque volcanoes – the city has much to offer backpackers.
+• Explore the tranquil cobblestone streets, fantastic local cuisine, and great rooftop bars, all surrounded with a backdrop of picturesque volcanoes – the city has so much to offer.

 For more on Arequipa, check out the full guide that has everything you need to know.